 Businesses often use the phrase tree planting when talking about environmental activities, but tree planting and forest recovery are not exactly the same thing.

+Tree planting is an activity, while Forest recovery is an ongoing process.
 Planting can be an important first step, but lasting environmental impact depends on what happens after that.
 Seedlings need the right conditions, care, and support to survive.
 Sites need to be suitable for restoration.
 Species need to match the area.
 In many cases, communities and local partners also play an important role in long-term stewardship.

-This is why companies should look beyond event-based participation and ask whether a program is actually designed for recovery over time.
+Companies are encouraged to look beyond event-based participation and ask whether a program is actually designed for recovery over time.

 For businesses interested in corporate "tree planting Philippines" initiatives, this is one of the most important mindset shifts to make.
 The goal should not only be to plant.
 It should be to help forests grow back in a way that is sustainable and meaningful.